ehwus/video-code-review/README.md

 # Video Code Review 🎥
-This is a working prototype Rails powered, peer view code video platform.
+This is a working prototype of a Rails powered peer code review video platform.
+The primary objective of the project is to help students learn - they will receive feedback more quickly, and also develop their skills at reviewing the work of others'.

 Links to submit video can be embedded into a curriculum, with a query param denoting the piece of content that is being submitted.
 The link directs a user to a form, where they can upload the video to a server.
 If another user has submitted a response to the same content, they will be asked if they could spare the time to review another student's work.